Yaoyuewang/iibab/README.md

 # iibab (If it has been asked before)
-iibab is a Python Slack bot design to support chip project teams by facilitating communication between them.
+iibab is a Python Slack bot designed to support chip project teams by facilitating communication between the individual chip groups, instructors and TAs.
 # Project description
-asldkfjadsk
+The project utilizes APIs from Slack, Google Drive and Google Docs to efficiently handle document creation, sharing and deletion.
+I
 # How to use project

 # License